/ tech-stacks / Best Tech Stack for a Social Media Tool as a Solo Developer

 Worker Process (Railway): Handle scheduled jobs - publish posts at their scheduled time, sync analytics data from platforms, refresh OAuth tokens.
 These need to run on a schedule or from a queue, and they need to be reliable.
 A missed scheduled post is a broken promise to your user.

 For the worker, run a Node.js process with BullMQ (backed by Redis) that processes jobs from a queue.
-Schedule jobs when users create a post: "Publish this to Twitter at 3pm EST on Tuesday."
-BullMQ supports delayed jobs natively, making this straightforward.
+Schedule jobs when users create a post such as "publish this to Twitter at 3pm EST on Tuesday."
+BullMQ supports delayed jobs natively, which makes this straightforward.
+It is a mature, actively maintained library at 8,943 GitHub stars, roughly 5.6 million npm downloads a week, and a current release of 5.77.6.

 Database: PostgreSQL + Prisma